silx-kit/pyFAI/doc/source/pyFAI.rst

 :math:`(2\theta, \chi )`, both local and total intensities are conserved in order to obtain accurate quantitative results.
-Technical details on how this integration is implemented and how it has been ported to native code and parallelized on graphic cards are discussed in this paper.
+Technical details on how this integration is implemented and how it has been ported to native code and parallelized on graphic cards are quickly presented but you can refer to this `publications <http://arxiv.org/abs/1412.6367>`_ for further details.

 Introduction
 ------------